ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **B. Fetch the requested list of reasons based on Reason Category Code and Language Code**

 Upon receiving a request to Fetch the requested List of Reasons with the required input parameters (Reason 1.
-Category Code, Language Code) the system fetches the requested List of reasons stored against the Reason Category Code and Language Code received
+Category Code, Language Code), the system fetches the requested List of reasons stored against the Reason Category Code and Language Code received
 1. Validates if the request contains the following input parameters
 * Language Code - Mandatory
 * Reason Category Code - Mandatory
-2. If either of the mandatory input parameters are missing, responds with the appropriate message as define below in message sections
+2. If either of the mandatory input parameters is missing, responds with the appropriate message as define below in message sections
 1. Validates if the response contains the:
 (a) Requested list based on the requested Language Code and Reason Category Code (b) List of Reasons with the corresponding attributes for the list